Frequently Asked Questions

 4. Do I need a ladder?

 Not normally.
-All our Cherry trees are topped off at 10 feet and our Peach trees at 8 feet.
+Our Peach trees are topped off at 8 feet.
 Step-stools are helpful to reach the big beauties that hang just out of reach, but most of our fruit can be accessed from the ground.

 5. How do I avoid bruising?

-Pick cherries with stems on, avoiding the bruise created when the cherry separates from the stem.
-Sturdy bags work for cherries, but peaches are best transported in shallow boxes, no more than 2 layers deep.
+Pick peaches gently so they do not develop bruises.
+They are best transported in shallow boxes, no more than 2 layers deep.
 Avoid over-handling fruit; buckets are OK but it is best to pick into the container that you will transport fruit home in, and then leave it in this same container to finish ripening.

-6. What are the best ways to preserve cherries?
+6. What are the best ways to preserve peaches?